thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 From this moment on **CI stands for [Continuous Isolation](https://continuousisolation.com)** and not any more for Continuous Integration.
 We are not integrating outside changes and the rest of the team do not know how our changes integrate with their work.

+*TODO: move to It increases risks?*

+This continual committing changes into mainline forces us to work in small incremental steps that preserve existing functionality.
+We take smaller steps, which generally breaks less and keeps the application always working and releasable at any given moment in time, reducing risks.
+When we do break something, we can find it sooner and fix it faster, instead of waiting days or weeks to discover it.
+Also, we have more context about how to fix broken things then when we commit infrequently into mainline and having to wait for days or weeks.
+An important engineering skill is the ability to break up large changes into small increments.

 ## It is expensive

 Branch creation is cheap and easy.
 But keeping the branch up-to-date and integrating the latest changes from mainline (and other parallel branches) is far more expensive.